svne/JigMagga/README.md

 Stealing a conf file mostly makes sense when doing it as the first steal in a page.
 See next chapter for config files.

 Normally the po file for a page gets stealed by the conf file plugin and not by itself.
 See the locales chapter for more information.

 When stealing a SASS or LESS file after stealing a config file, it is possible to define SASS or LASS variables in the config.
   Therefore the steal LESS plugin is not called directly.
 It then also renders the current domain and locale to SASS.

     less: {
         "color1": "#FFFFFF",
         "color0": "#000000"
     }
-when namespace is "jm" the above results in the following code placed at the beginning of every SASS import.
+When namespace is "jm" the above results in the following code placed at the beginning of every SASS import.

     $color1: #FFFFFF;
     $color0: #000000;